NeilJustice/FileRevisor/README.md

 As you can see from the above graphs, the implementation of Linux file deletions is quite a bit faster than the implementation of Windows file deletions, with the time savings from FileRevisor's parallel directory deletion mode being most potent when deleting large directories on Windows.

-### Linux Jenkins Jobs Which Compile, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize FileRevisor
+### Linux Jenkins Jobs Which Build, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize FileRevisor

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Fedora 33:

 ![A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Fedora 33 Linux](Screenshots/LinuxJenkinsJobsForFileRevisor.png)

-### Windows Jenkins Jobs Which Compile FileRevisor
+### Windows Jenkins Jobs Which Build FileRevisor

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Windows 10: